The Economics

 Illustrative, and consistent with the research firm SemiAnalysis, which puts gross margins on frontier models north of 70%.6

 A margin near 75 per cent is what makes the vintage arithmetic possible.
 The training cost is fixed and paid once; the serving margin is collected on every token, forever.
-Serve enough tokens at 75 cents of profit on the dollar and the cumulative serving profit climbs past the $1 billion training bill — and then past twice it.
-The famous “2×” is not magic.
-It is a high-margin meter, running long enough.
+Serve enough tokens at 75 cents of profit on the dollar and the cumulative serving profit climbs past the $1 billion training bill, and then past twice it.
+The famous “2×” is no trick of framing, just a high-margin meter running long enough.

-OpenAI’s internal financials, reviewed by the press, project an operating loss in the region of $74 billion for 2028.8 A yearly figure that size is just noise to the mind.
+OpenAI’s internal financials, reviewed by the press in late 2025, project an operating loss in the region of $74 billion for 2028.8 A yearly figure that size is just noise to the mind.
 Divide it down: it is roughly $200 million a day, every day, for a year.
-The vintage framing asks you to believe that daily burn is the cost of planting next year’s field — not the sound of a business falling apart.
+The vintage framing asks you to believe that daily burn is the cost of planting next year’s field, not the sound of a business falling apart.
 Whether you believe it is the rest of this ledger.
+(A dated note, July 2026: the loss that actually landed for 2025, per the June leak, was about $21 billion of operating loss on $13 billion of revenue, or roughly $57 million a day.23 The projection above is for 2028, and it remains a projection.)

 The interrogation: three ways the framing breaks